 If you were looking for this type of statistic, what specifically would you look for?
 [Probe on options like age, gender, etc.]

-Show SEER options for Survival]
+[Show SEER options for Survival]

 There is a system I know of that has this data and you can get it using these options: